Phlipinator/SmartHome-Dashboard/README.md

 Contains the code than runs on the Raspberry Pi 4B.
 ## LED Control
 Contains the LED-Control Code for the ESp32 that is connected to a relay and the Neopixel LED-Strips, as well as a simple testing script for sending messages via serial from the Pi.
-## MQTT Control
+## Hub Proxy
-Contains the code for the ESP32 that acts as a local MQTT-Broker as well as a simple python script for testing.
+Contains a broken down version of the Proxy Code that just publishes the position once and then goes into deep-sleep to conserve energy.
 ## Proxy
 Contains the code with all libraries for the Proxies.